 The removable battery is charged via a micro-USB cable, with a single charge giving you around six to 12 months of use, depending on usage.
 However, if you do have a wired doorbell, you can wire the Ring into place and run it from the mains instead.
 This has the advantage that you don’t have to remove the internal battery to charge, and that your existing chime rings when someone presses the doorbell.

 The Nest Hello must be run from the mains, which will potentially require a new transformer powerful enough for the doorbell.
+I had to have my transformer replaced in order to have the Nest Hello installed.
 This makes installation less flexible than the Ring, even where you have an existing wired doorbell.

-Nest can take care of installation for you for an additional £100, however.
+Nest can take care of installation for you for an additional £100, which will get you a new transformer if required.
 The upside of going wired is that the Nest Hello is smaller and it has more powerful Wi-Fi.
-Once, the Nest Hello is hooked up, anyone pressing the button also rings your internal chime.
+Once, the Nest Hello is hooked up, anyone pressing the button also rings your standard internal chime.

 Nest Hello vs Ring Video Doorbell 2 – Legality